 The Crook and the Flail were considered a symbol of the state’s power and the king’s absolute might and control over his subjects.
 The word “Hekha” is an epithet of Osiris which means “To Rule” and is considered a symbol of royal power and dominion.
 The symbols appear in the Early Dynastic Period during the reign of the first King Narmer (3150 BCE).

 The crook and the flail were first used as two emblems of the god Osiris which symbolized the authority of the Pharaohs.
-The Staff represents kingship, the Pharaoh as the shepherd of his people while the flail stood for the fertility of the land and the Pharaoh as the provider of food for his subjects.
+The Staff represents kingship, the Pharaoh is the shepherd of his people while the flail stood for the fertility of the land and the Pharaoh is the provider of food for his subjects.
 It was made out of wood as the ancient Egyptians believed it was scarce but the kings always used ones made of decorated gold.

 Note: The Heka and Nekhakha are ancient Egyptian symbols of kingship, power, royalty, fertility, the divine authority of the Pharaohs, and wisdom.
-The Crook represents the caring wisdom of the Pharaoh as the shepherd and the fail represents the scourge needed to maintain the order within the society.
+The Crook represents the caring wisdom of the Pharaoh as the shepherd and the fail represents the scourge needed to maintain order within the society.
 For these reasons, these symbols and artifacts have been found with the gods of pharaohs of Egypt across the ages.

 Ouroboros is one of the ancient Egyptian symbols of the sun which represents the travels of Aton and one of the aspects of the sun god.
 It represents rebirth, perpetuity, and recreation plus showcases the beginning and end across time.
 The symbol was created when Atum came out of the dark primordial waters of Nun in the form of a serpent renewing itself every morning.

-The symbol appeared for the first time in the tomb of King Tutankhamen when he was buried in the 14th century BC which showcases the unified Ra-Osiris.
+The symbol appeared for the first time in the tomb of King Tutankhamun when he was buried in the 14th century BC which showcases the unified Ra-Osiris.
 It is known as an infinity symbol, it’s used in many different cultures like in Greek and Norse mythology.

 Note: The Ouroboros is an ancient Egyptian symbol of time, life, death, fertility, rebirth, good health, good luck, and the cycle of life.
 This symbol has appeared in Gnosticism and Hermeticism and most notably in alchemy in the shape of an emblematic serpent or a dragon that expresses the unity of all things both material and spiritual which changes form in an eternal cycle of total destruction and re-creation.